sifank/NexDome_Beaver/README.md

 - Click on the 'Measure Home' button to initialize the rotator.
 This will find and measure the home sensor on the rotator and set all the parameters.
-- Set the home position degrees (Home ...ition).
-This tells the software how many degrees the home sensor magnet is from the North.
-  - One method to do this, depending on whether the controller knows where things are:
-    - If the controller has some other value for home (other than zero), do a find home and set it to zero
-    - Then either with the rotator's button or via the INDI driver, move the dome slit to north
-    - Read the current az position from the Main tab of the INDI driver and set the Home Position field on the Rotator tab to this value
 - The 'AutoCalibrate' button will find the home sensor then calculate and set all the max/min/acceleration/timeout settings
   - You should not change these unless you really know what you are doing!
   - If either the rotator or shutter unit is turned off (zero values for the max/min, etc), you should redo the home procedures